rocBLAS programming guide#

 Where the far right values (solution_index

 ) are the indices of the best performing kernels for those GEMMs in the rocBLAS kernel library.
-These indices can be directly used in future GEMM calls, but please note that these indices cannot be reused across library releases or across different device architectures.

-If the output is stored in a file, the results can be used to override default kernel selection with the kernels found, by setting the environment variable ROCBLAS_TENSILE_GEMM_OVERRIDE_PATH=<path>
+If the output is stored in a file, you can use the results to override the default kernel selection

 , where <path>

-points to the stored file.
+points to the file.

 rocblas-test#